- An OUTSTANDING copy of this ’70s classic with Double Plus (A++) sound on all FOUR sides – exceptionally quiet vinyl too

 The Trammps – Disco Inferno

-Every so often, a piece of music comes along that defines a moment in popular culture history… Saturday Night Fever… was precisely that kind of musical phenomenon for the second half of the 1970s…
+Every so often, a piece of music comes along that defines a moment in popular culture history: Johann Strauss’ operetta Die Fledermaus did this in Vienna in the 1870s; Jerome Kern’s Show Boat did it for Broadway musicals of the 1920s, and the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band album served this purpose for the era of psychedelic music in the 1960s.
+Saturday Night Fever, although hardly as prodigious an artistic achievement as those precursors, was precisely that kind of musical phenomenon for the second half of the ’70s.